pacha/vem/plugins/vem-statusline/README.md

 colors (see the *Colors* and *Configuration* sections).

-*Note*: Vem Statusline is a component of a bigger Vim configuration setup named Vem -still in the works-.
+*Note*: Vem Statusline is a component of a bigger Vim configuration setup named [Vem](https://www.vem-editor.org/).
 Hence the plugin name.
 In any case, Vem Statusline can be used totally independently from the Vem project.
 Other components of the project are:

 * [Vem Tabline](https://github.com/pacha/vem-tabline): A plugin to show the list of buffers in the tabline.